 Her particular areas of interest are community engagement and behavioural change in the use of recycling services, and developments in resource efficiency practices.read more

-Poppy Jacobs is a Junior Consultant at Resource Futures with one year’s work experience in the waste and resources sector.
+Poppy Jacobs is a Junior Consultant at Resource Futures with two year’s work experience in the waste and resources sector.
 As a highly numerate Physics graduate of the University of Bristol, Poppy specialises in data analysis and quantitative report writing for a range of public, private and third sector organisations.
 Poppy joined Resource Futures in 2016 after volunteering for Friends of the Earth, having provided specialist computational knowledge for their GIS-based Defend Nature campaign, and spent time updating their user database.read more

 Amy Hale is a Junior Consultant at Resource Futures.
 She has 4 years experience of consultancy and business development within the fields of sustainability and social enterprise.
 Her career has drawn on her strengths as an excellent written and verbal communicator.
 Much of her work has involved getting people to think differently, to challenge their actions and initiate behavioural or attitudinal change.
 She has substantial experience in managing complex projects with multiple deadlines for high profile clients including the European Commission, KMPG, Bank of America Merrill Lynch and Cambridge University.read more